jackiehjm/stx-docs/doc/source/planning/kubernetes/starlingx-hardware-requirements.rst

 System Hardware Requirements
 ============================

-|prod| has been tested to work with specific hardware configurations:
+|prod| has been tested to work with specific hardware configurations.
+For
+more information, see `Self Validated and Certified Hosts <https://www.windriver.com/studio/operator/self-validated-and-certified-hosts>`__.

 .. contents:: |minitoc|
    :local: